-- (a) An employee engaged for more than 2 hours during one day or shift on duties carrying a higher minimum rate than their ordinary classification must be paid the higher minimum rate for that day or shift. - (b) An employee engaged on higher duties for 2 hours or less during one day or shift, must be paid the higher minimum rate for the time worked at that higher level.
+- (a) An employee engaged for more than two2 hours during one day or shift on duties carrying a higher minimum wage rate than their ordinary classification must be paid the higher minimum wage rate for that day or shift. - (b) An employee engaged on higher duties for two2 hours or less during one day or shift, must be paid the higher minimum wage rate for the time worked at that higher level.